The 15 Most Romantic Restaurants in Austin

 Fonda San Miguel

 Between the Saltillo tiles, the soaring ceilings, and the vividly colorful artwork, Fonda San Miguel has all the trappings of a memorable date night.
 Sip a few top-shelf margaritas at the bar before slipping over to a corner table.
 Crowd favorites include Angels on Horseback (bacon-wrapped shrimp) and the ever-popular Ancho Chile Relleno San Miguel, but make sure you leave room for coffee and dessert (a.k.a. crepes sauced with rich goat milk caramel and toasted almonds).

-This massive residential home-turned-restaurant is about as opulent it gets, thanks in no small part to the peacocks that routinely roam the grounds.
+This massive residential home-turned-restaurant is about as opulent as it gets, thanks in no small part to the peacocks that routinely roam the grounds.
 Date night is a genteel affair, whether you’re seated comfortably inside or parked under the sweeping trees, while the Southern-leaning menu is peppered with decadent items like Andouille and Duck Gumbo, Tender Belly Grilled Pork Ribs, and the unmissable Buttermilk Biscuits slathered with seasonal butter and Texas honey.
-Mattie’s also does brunch and has an impressive wine list.
+Mattie’s also does brunch and has a great wine list.

-The menu may change all the time, but rest assured Lenoir's ambiance remains the same.
+The menu may change all the time, but rest assured Lenoir's ambiance and quality remains the same.
 It’s a classic Austin spot where friends can laugh over a shared bottle and some snacks, while leisurely lovers can spend hours sampling the five-course daily prix-fixe with optional wine pairings.
-Every plate is a profusion of flavors, with seasonal additions spanning Texas Stone Crab with Fazzoletti Pasta, Vindaloo Lamb Ribs, and Roasted Eggplant Lasagna laced with ripe summer squash and tomato dashi.
+Every plate is a profusion of flavors, with seasonal additions spanning Crab Fingers with curry leaf leche de tigre and chili oil, and the Ricotta Gnocchi with butternut squash harissa, black vinegar, and pistachio.